Zaid-Ajaj/the-elmish-book/chapters/fable/node-packages.md

 ```bash
 npm run <script name>
 ```
 So when we run `npm start` (short for `npm run start`) we are actually invoking `webpack-dev-server` which will start the developement server.
-The same goes for `npm run build`, this command will invoke `webpack` to run a full build of the project.
+The same goes for `npm run build`, this command will invoke `webpack` to start a full build of the project.